focusjordan/ORBIT/ORBIT_ROADMAP.md

 | Remix / mashup | MERT | ⏱️ 5s | 3KB |

 **Result**: Chromaprint catches 95% instantly, MERT handles sophisticated 5%

 ---

+## 🎯 Implementation Philosophy: V1 vs V2 Decision Framework

+**When deciding whether to add a feature to v1 or defer to v2, ask:**

+### ✅ Add to V1 if ALL are true:
+1. **Enables core functionality** - Without it, the system doesn't work as designed
+2. **Uses existing infrastructure** - Leverages what's already built (no re-engineering)
+3. **Algorithmic (not ML)** - Pure signal processing, crypto, or data structures
+4. **Simple to implement** - <100 lines, no new dependencies
+5. **Won't be replaced by v2** - Neural enhancements will complement, not supersede

+**Example**: Offset search for watermark extraction
+- ✅ Core: Repeating pattern (Session 6) is useless without it
+- ✅ Existing: Uses SEARCH_INTERVAL parameter already in constructor
+- ✅ Algorithmic: Just tries correlation at different offsets
+- ✅ Simple: ~30 lines of code
+- ✅ Complementary: Neural watermarking will also need offset search

+### ⏸️ Defer to V2 if ANY are true:
+1. **ML-dependent** - Requires pre-trained models or training
+2. **Optimization only** - Makes things better but not broken without it
+3. **Would be replaced** - V2 will do it completely differently
+4. **Complex** - >200 lines, new dependencies, multiple sessions
+5. **Not spec'd** - Not in ORBIT_SPECIFICATION.md core requirements

+**Example**: Pitch-invariant fingerprinting
+- ❌ ML-dependent: Requires MERT model
+- ❌ Replaced: Chromaprint stays for exact matching, MERT adds semantic
+- ❌ Complex: Model loading, GPU handling, vector storage
+- → **Defer to Session 19**

+### 🚫 Never Add (Scope Creep):
+- Features not in specification documents
+- "Nice to have" additions without clear competitive value
+- Alternative implementations of existing features
+- Performance optimizations before profiling shows need

+### 📝 Document Updates:
+When a v1 session needs adjustment based on this framework:
+1. Update the session's guardrails with clear reasoning
+2. Add to the "V1 → V2 Upgrade Notes" table if it changes v2 plans
+3. Note in commit message: `feat: [feature] (critical for v1 core functionality)`

+---